alemneh/bookSwap/README.md

 npm install
 ```

-Create an environment variable and set it to production
+Create an environment variable and set it to developement

 ```
 export NODE_ENV=development